mrfx/agi-captcha-js/README.md

 See ./demo/backend.php

-For more efficiency you can also generate hashes dynamically at server.
+For more efficiency you can also generate hash dynamically at server, then load it as parameter of captcha.js.
 It can be done using several methods, for example by XMLHttpRequest, etc.